-ч comprehensive exam Option: 11 courses (3 nours each) for a total of 33 nours and either a comprehensive examination or a portfolio, the contents of which are to be determined by the student.
-Thesis Option: 10 courses (3 hours each) and a thesis (4 hours) for a total of 34 hours.
-ENG 499 is the course for the Master's thesis.
+☐ Comprehensive Exam Option: 11 courses (3 hours each) for a total of 33 hours and either a comprehensive examination or a portfolio, the contents of which are to be determined by the student.

+☐ Thesis Option: 10 courses (3 hours each) and a thesis (4 hours) f ENG 499 is the course number for the Master's thesis. or a total o of 34 hours.

-Course Requirement Credit Date
+Course Requirement Credit Hours Date Completed

-Hours Completed

 ENG 401: Introduction to Graduate Studies 3

 ENG 402: Teaching Composition 3

 (Required to hold a Teaching Assistantship)

 Three Courses in Literature Before 1800 (and semester/year completed) 9

-1)

-2)
+1) 2)

-3)

 Three Courses in Literature After 1800 (and semester/year completed) 9

-1)

-2)
+1) 2)

-3)

 Four elective courses 12

 1)

-2)

-3)
+2) 3)

-4)
+Requirements

-At least 15 hours (excluding t hesis, portfolio, or comprehensive exam) must be at the 400 level 1 2 3 4 5 Thesis Option Graduation Requirements ☐ ENG 499 (4 hours) ☐ Degree Audit Filed and Approved ☐ Applied for graduation ☐ Comprehensive exams or thesis successfully completed date semester or straddle 1800.
-S copy of the syllabus and, if re he department have contents that change from semester to tudents should stipulate how the courses will count, providing a equested, a copy of course papers showing that the course t of courses that are frequently variable follows:
+At least 15 hours (excluding thesis, portfolio, or comprehensive exam) n nust be at the 400 level:

+1 2 3 4 5

+Thesis Option Graduation Requirements ☐ ENG 499 (4 hours) ☐ Degree Audit Filed and Approved ☐ Applied for graduation ☐ Comprehensive exams or thesis successfully completed date

+1Some literature courses in the department have contents that change from semester to semester or straddle 1800.
+Students should stipulate how the courses will count, providing a copy of the syllabus and, if requested, a copy of course papers showing that the course emphasized one period.
+A list of courses that are frequently variable follows:

-&lt;sup>2 Students completing a thesis under this option may substitute six hours of English 499 (thesis) for elective courses.
+2 Students completing a thesis under this option may substitute six hours of English 499 (thesis) for elective courses.